Controversial IVF doctor gives hope to older Indian women

 For Kaur, it's simple enough.
 Bishnoi made her belong.

 Kaur married her husband, Gurdev Singh, when she was 18 and he was just a little older than 20.
-She simply assumed that children would follow marriage, and there was no question of waiting.
-Her new relatives were relatively wealthy Sikh landowners in this corner of Haryana, and they had the means to raise a family and property to leave to their offspring.
+She simply assumed that children would follow marriage.
+But no children came.

-"I asked God why he had abandoned me.
-I had been a good Sikh, a good person.
-Then why?" she asks, as she nervously fidgets with the green scarf she uses to cover her almost entirely-grey hair.
+"I asked God why he had abandoned me," she says, as she nervously fidgets with the green scarf she uses to cover her almost entirely-grey hair.

 With each decade she felt the dream slip further away.
-The couple tried IVF twice in their 40s at two separate clinics in north India.
+The couple tried IVF twice in their 40s.
 It didn't work.

 Dr. Anurag Bishnoi is called many things.
 God and quack top the list.

-His harshest critics in the medical community accuse the embryologist of making money off the dreams of the desperate, and of taking wildly unnecessary risks with older women.
-When Bishnoi helped a 70-year-old woman to give birth last April, Dr. Hrishikesh Pai, who heads a federation of Indian gynecologists and obstetricians, called him a "rogue doctor" and "repeat offender" who ignores the self-imposed guidelines that most other fertility specialists follow.
+His critics accuse the embryologist of making money off the dreams of the desperate, and of taking wildly unnecessary risks.
+When Bishnoi helped a 70-year-old woman to give birth last April, Dr. Hrishikesh Pai, who heads a federation of Indian gynecologists and obstetricians, called him a "rogue doctor" who ignores the self-imposed guidelines that most fertility specialists follow.

-Dr. Narendra Malhotra, who heads the Indian Society For Assisted Reproduction, says Bishnoi is driven by a quest for records and has been attempting to "play God."
+Dr. Narendra Malhotra, who heads the Indian Society For Assisted Reproduction, says Bishnoi has been attempting to "play God."

 "We don't endorse making mothers out of grandmothers," he says.
 "It's too risky for the women.
 Their bodies are not designed to bear children after 50."

-Malhotra notes that if a woman gets pregnant at age 70, her child may be an orphan before the age of 10.
-He says his association has requested that Bishnoi stop his extreme practice of working with significantly older women, with no success.
+He says his association has requested that Bishnoi stop working with significantly older women, with no success.

 For older patients like Kaur, who make up 20